QR Code Security & Quishing Report 2026 — 5M Scans

 - Less than 1% of platform accounts are flagged for suspicious QR code creation patterns.
 (Source: QRLynx, 2026)

-- 28 different QR code types are used across the platform, with URL codes representing 70.6% of all dynamic codes.
+- 21 distinct QR code types were in active use during the window, with URL codes representing the majority of dynamic codes.
 (Source: QRLynx, 2026)

 Industry-Wide QR Code Security Data: